capactio/capact/docs/investigation/local-hub-psql/README.md

 ### Decision

-We decided to reevaluate `dgraph` first.
-If `dgraph` suits our needs, we will replace the graph database in Local Hub.
+We decided to reevaluate [dgraph](https://github.com/dgraph-io/dgraph) first.

+- If `dgraph` suits our needs, we will replace the graph database in Local Hub, implementing it in Go.
+The Delegated Storage backends will be initially implemented as built-in Local Hub functionality.
+- If not, then:

-If not, then we will keep the Local Hub implemented in Node.js with Neo4j database for the time being, and implement [Delegated Storage](../../proposal/20211207-delegated-storage.md) as an extension for the current codebase.
-Then, we will revisit the Local and Public Hub rewrite once again.
+  1. We will keep the Local Hub implemented in Node.js with Neo4j database for the time being, and implement Delegated Storage as an extension (custom GraphQL resolvers) for the current TypeScript codebase.
+The storage backends will be implemented as external Go services communicated via gRPC + Protocol Buffers, as the proposal says.
+  2. Once the Delegated Storage is implemented, we will switch to PostgreSQL as database storage, and refactor Local Hub to use [JoinMonster](#joinmonsterhttpsgithubcomjoin-monsterjoin-monster) or some newer GraphQL-first alternative if it is founded.
+To implement graph relations, we will use a dedicated PostgreSQL extension, such as [ltree](https://www.postgresql.org/docs/current/ltree.html) and write our custom GraphQL resolvers to resolve `uses` and `usedBy` TypeInstance relations.